gurock/trcli/README.md

 In case any test on the report does not have a test_id property (such as in the report example below), you will be prompted to automatically add the cases to TestRail.
-In order to use this feature, you must first add a custom field of type string named `automation_id` on TestRail.
+To use this feature, you must first add a [custom field](https://www.gurock.com/testrail/docs/user-guide/howto/fields/) of type `string` with system name `automation_id` on TestRail.
-This will allow the CLI tool to add the fully qualified test name (i.e.: `namespace.name`) to the case and in future imports be able to report results to the correct cases (guaranteed the test name and namespace don't change).<br>
+This will allow the CLI tool to add the fully qualified test name (i.e.: `classname.name`) to the case and in future imports be able to report results to the correct cases (assuming the test name and classname don't change).<br>
 You can provide the ID of the test suite you want the cases to be created in using the `--suite-id` command line option, otherwise the CLI tool will attempt to find the suite on TestRail by name.<br>
 If you are using the CLI tool in a CI context, you can use the `-y` option to automatically accept all prompts.